Finger millet: In India

+Ragi flour

+To make the flour, ragi is graded and washed.
+It is allowed to dry naturally in sunlight for 5 to 8 hours.
+It is then powdered.
+Ragi porridge, ragi halwa, ragi ela ada, and ragi kozhukatta can be made with ragi flour.
+All-purpose flour can be replaced with ragi flour during baking.
+Ragi cake and ragi biscuits can be prepared.
+The flour is consumed with milk, boiled water, or yogurt.
+The flour is made into flatbreads, including thin, leavened dosa and thicker, unleavened roti.

 In South and Far East Asia

 In Nepal, a thick dough (ḍhĩḍo) made of millet flour (kōdō) is cooked and eaten by hand.
 The dough, on other hand, can be made into thick bread (rotee) spread over flat utensil and heating it.
 Fermented millet is used to make a beer chhaang and the mash is distilled to make a liquor (rakśiशी).
 Whole grain millet is fermented to make tongba.
 Its use in holy Hindu practices is barred especially by upper castes.
 In Nepal, the National Plant Genetic Resource Centre at Khumaltar maintains 877 accessions (samples) of Nepalese finger millet (kodo).

 In Sri Lanka, finger millet is called kurakkan and is made into kurakkan roti – an earthy brown thick roti with coconut and thallapa – a thick dough made of ragi by boiling it with water and some salt until like a dough ball.
 It is then eaten with a spicy meat curry and is usually swallowed in small balls, rather than chewing.
-It is also eaten as a soup (kurrakan kenda) and as a sweet called 'Halape'.
+It is also eaten as a porridge (kurrakan kenda) and as a sweet called 'Halape'.
 In northwest Vietnam, finger millet is used as a medicine for women at childbirth.
 A minority use finger millet flour to make alcohol.